Introducing the New Apartment List Rent Estimate Methodology

 A quick example demonstrates this composition bias.
 Imagine a small housing market that quickly builds a large number of new luxury apartments.
 Now that the market composition includes many expensive listings, the average rent of available units has skyrocketed.
 But does that mean that a property manager in an older building can now charge more for their unit?
 And should their tenants expect to renew their lease at a much higher rent?
 More likely, the increase is simply driven by the fact that the composition of the market has changed.

 To avoid this confusion we eschew simple means and medians.
-Instead, we capture repeat transactions - when a single apartment gets rented more than once over time - and check whether the transacted rent price has changed between those transactions.3 In our example above, the new luxury apartments have driven up average listing prices, but what if they also absorbed high-end demand in the market, allowing older units that once rented for $1,000 to now rent for $900?
+Instead, we capture repeat transactions - when a single apartment gets rented more than once over time - and check whether the transacted rent price has changed between those transactions.3 In our example above, the new luxury apartments have driven up average listing prices, but what if they also absorbed high-end demand in the market, allowing an older unit that once rented for $1,000 to now rent for $900?
 That—the repeat transaction—is what we capture and feed into our rent estimates.

 3. Rent estimates reflect prices paid by renters, not list prices for units that remain vacant.